Each project that I undertake goes through the same creative work process from beginning to end, all described below:

 At the Consultation:

 To schedule the work, and start the more in depth design process, a prepayment is requested and can range from 25% to 50% of the contract, depending on the materials, scope of work and time required to complete the project.
 The balance is due on completion of the work.
-A starting date is agreed on, time schedule and finish date as well as access to the building and other details.
+A starting date is agreed on, time schedule and finish date as well as access to the building (if necessary) and other details.
 If samples are needed, those are created before the work commences and are approved by the client.

 The Creative Work Process:

-Most murals develop over several day’s time and layers of paints and glazes are needed to achieve the final look.
+Most murals and paintings develop over several day’s time and layers of paints and glazes are needed to achieve the final look.
 Frequently the initial steps look somewhat garish, poorly painted and sometimes just plain ugly.
 The magic happens on the final day when all of the layers and details are completed~ the results are gorgeous, the process is sometimes fascinating to watch.
-Ellen sometimes post works in process on her blog, you can get a feel for how the work changes from day to day by viewing previous projects on the blog.
+I sometimes will post works in process on her blog, you can get a feel for how the work changes from day to day by viewing previous projects on the blog.
 Search WIP for an idea of how the work can change from day to day.

-If the work is going to be subject to frequent or necessary cleaning, or is in a high traffic area, Ellen will seal it with a clear acrylic sealer to protect it from harm.
+If the work is going to be subject to frequent or necessary cleaning, or is in a high traffic area, I will seal it with a clear acrylic sealer to protect it from harm.
 The paints and sealers used are high quality acrylic, low VOC and fast drying.

-On approval of the finished work and final payment, the work site is cleaned up, all tools, drop-cloths, equipment and ladders removed from the space, loaded up in the truck and she’s on to the next endeavor~ leaving behind a beautiful new room and some business cards to hand out to your friends, associates, relatives and neighbors.
+On approval of the finished work and final payment, the work site is cleaned up, all tools, drop-cloths, equipment and ladders removed from the space, loaded up in the truck and I’m on to the next endeavor~ leaving behind a beautiful new room and some business cards to hand out to your friends, associates, relatives and neighbors.
 Referrals are always appreciated!